 How To Create The Ultimate Instagram Marketing Plan

 Instagram is one of the fastest growing social media platforms, and with over 500 millions active users it has marketers and business clamoring for a piece of the pie.
 We at Total Web Connections are no exception.
 We realized that we had been neglecting Instagram as a marketing channel, so we decided to go out and do some serious research on how to grow our following and make use of the huge audience.
 To put everything into action we’ve decided to create a case study.
-That one T shirt is one of the brands we manage, and being a relatively young brand with a low following it gives us the perfect opportunity to really test our ideas.
+Lifting Buddy is one of the brands we manage, and being a relatively young brand with a low following it gives us the perfect opportunity to really test our ideas.
+Before we started, the Lifting Buddy Instagram had only 10 followers!
 We’ll be executing our plan over the next 3 months, so check back to see the results; good or bad.
 This post will be updated at the close of our study with the results, what we learned, and anything we changed from our initial plan.

 Our main goal for this project is to organically grow the follower count.
 The focus is on bringing in high quality followers that are actually interested in what we’re posting.
 What we’re not interested in is followers just for the sake of having them, so no buying followers or anything like that.